John Candlish

 John Candlish (bapt.
 28 April 1816 – 17 March 1874) was a British glass bottle manufacturer and Liberal Party politician.

 Early life

 Candlish was born in Tarset, Northumberland, the eldest son of farmer John Candlish and Mary, née Robson.
-After Mary died in 1820, Candlish senior moved the family to Sunderland where the latter found work at Ayres Quay bottleworks, managed by his brother, Robert.
+After Mary died in 1820, Candlish senior moved the family to Sunderland where he found work at Ayres Quay bottleworks, managed by his brother, Robert.

 Candlish was educated at local Dissenter schools and then at an academy in North Shields before returning to Sunderland, aged eleven, to work in the bottleworks.
 Aged fourteen, his uncle secured him an apprenticeship as a draper and he began to study the French language and joined a debating society.

 Early career

 In 1836, Candlish became a partner in a drapery business, and later that year purchased the newspaper, Sunderland Beacon, but it failed within six months.
 Other short-lived ventures followed into coal exporting and shipbuilding at Southwick in 1844.
 In 1851, he returned to publishing by founding Sunderland News and was a secretary at the Sunderland Gas Company.